eu-cristofer/signals_UFU/README.md

 - Prepare comparative tables and visualizations to summarize literature findings.

 ### 6. Practical Implementation and Experimentation
-- Translate literature insights into practical experiments using simulation and real data.
 - Validate and compare results with those reported in the literature.

-### 7. Documentation and Reporting
-- Maintain detailed notes and summaries of reviewed articles and books.
-- Update repository with annotated bibliographies, summaries, and code experiments.

-### 8. Resources & Recommended Readings
-- List foundational textbooks, review articles, and open datasets relevant to the field.
-- Example resources:
-  - "Signals and Systems" by Oppenheim & Willsky
-  - "The Scientist and Engineer's Guide to Digital Signal Processing" by Steven W. Smith
-  - Key journal articles and conference proceedings

-## How to Contribute

-Contributions are welcome!
-Feel free to open issues or pull requests for new literature notes, code experiments, or suggestions for expanding the review.

-## License

-This project is licensed under the MIT License.